slatedocs/slate/source/reseller_api.html.md

 ## Looking at an online example of combined tickets

-You can look at the official online shop implementation of Staatliche Museen zu Berlin in order to better understand how to structure queries and how to implement an UI for time slot selection in combined tickets.
+You can look at the official online shop implementation of Staatliche Museen zu Berlin in order to better understand how to structure queries and how to implement a UI for time slot selection in combined tickets.

 Make sure to select 2018-11-20 or a later date when looking for combined Pergamon + Panorama tickets.